 We often need to use Webservices to integrate with the other application.
 In this blog, I am going to discuss the business problem we faced while integrating with other system using Webservices and the type of solutions we found.
 Some of the problems were quite weird and their solution were interesting to know.

 Requirement was to determine the tax amount on an order.
-We were facing following problems:
+We were facing the following problems:

-- Webservice was taking too much time.
-This was the major problem as we have an incoming order every second and because of the time consuming Webservice, unprocessed order backlog was growing.
-Business was not ready to accept it.
+Webservice was taking too much time.
+This was the major problem as we have an incoming order every second and because of the time-consuming Webservice, the unprocessed order backlog was growing.
+The business was not ready to accept it.

 We tried various solutions and finally following solutions were most effective:

-I understand that in some of the cases where schema change is frequent, this solution might not be feasible but for our case where schema change is rare, I suggest to use this way of calling the WebService.
+I understand that in some of the cases where schema change is frequent, this solution might not be feasible but for our case where schema change is rare, I suggest using this way of calling the WebService.

 Adding a “Pause” and then retry was the option used here.
 We planned for 3 tries with at least one second pause.
 It worked for us!!